Forest Fungal Ecology Research Award

 - Keep copies of your W-9 and all receipts and expenses that are part of this award.
 These documents are important and may be necessary for tax purposes.

 - Each awardee will contribute a short article about their research to MSA within a year of receiving the award.
-These articles should be written for a general audience and may be published in Inoculum or other MSA venues (e.g. MSA website).
+Articles should be written for a general audience and may be published in Inoculum or other MSA venues (e.g. MSA website).
 This will be a great opportunity to promote your research to the MSA community.
-Articles and pictures should be sent to the Awards Coordinator by email as a Word document.
+Articles will be requested by the Awards Coordinator at the appropriate time

 - Please acknowledge MSA in any products that result from this support (e.g. poster presentations, oral presentations, and scientific articles).